inspiros/lantorch/README.md

 - Fidelitous to training performance, or quantize/run on different ``dtype`` at will, just like PyTorch.
     - As fast as LibTorch (the backend of PyTorch) allows.
-- Fast pipeline initialization as model is loaded on a different thread.
+- Fast pipeline initialization as models are loaded on a different thread.
 - Runtime hyperparameter flexibility, can be enabled/disabled easily.
 - Sparse processing based on model availability.
     - This also means we can use arbitrarily large model running on a separate thread, and it _doesn't_ affect the